clearclaw/xxpaper/README.rst

 Unfortunately PsFile is not available via setuptools and the cheese factory.

+Otherwise:

+	     pip install xppaper

+Should do the job.

 XXPaper generates Postscript files representing charters, privates, shares, station markers, trains and (linear) stock markets (2D stock markets coming later) as defined by a configuration passed on the